dynamiquel/Polaris-IO/Polaris/IO/README.txt

 KNOWN ISSUES:
     - Probably not an issue but LZ4 doesn't perform much faster than GZIP.
+    - Yaml can't deserialise the 'textExample' string.
+Cannot find the exact reason.
+      Seems to be when the '>+' symbol is used.

 NOT YET TESTED:
-    - Any platform other than 'Windows Standalone'
+    - Any platform other than 'Windows Standalone'.
-    - Pretty much everything
+    - Yaml has only been lightly tested.
-    - Directory.Create
+    - Directory.Create.

 NOT YET IMPLEMENTED:
-    - Backup system
+    - Backup system.
-    - Any platform support other than 'Standalone' and 'UWP'
+    - Any platform support other than 'Standalone' and 'UWP'.
-    - Yaml (partially)
-    - Binary
+    - Binary.
-    - Attributes
+    - Attributes.
-    - Json Naming Conventions: Snake-case and Kebab-case
+    - Json Naming Conventions: Snake-case and Kebab-case.